bwharris1125/WaveTap_SDR/README.md

 ### SDR Module
 The RTL-SDR functionality is located in `src/sdr/radio.py`.
 This module provides basic RTL-SDR configuration and testing capabilities.

+### Diagrams
+System architecture diagrams are located in the `diagrams/` folder.
+Use the Mermaid VS Code extension to view or edit these diagrams.

 _Additional usage examples and instructions will be added as the project develops._